-Pain on the outside (side of the pinky toe) of the foot is a common problem we treat in our Seattle foot and ankle clinic.
+Pain on the outside of the foot (side of the pinky toe) is a common problem we treat in our Seattle foot and ankle clinic.
 In most cases outside of the foot pain responds well to treatment.
-Contact us today for an appointment.

 If the outside of your foot hurts, it is usually due to one of about 8 different conditions that affect the outside of the foot near the 5th metatarsal (long bone behind little toe) bone.
 Sometimes the pain is found a bit more on top of the foot.

 Causes of Pain on the Outside of the Foot

 Listed below are the most common causes of pain on the outside of the foot.
 Use the links to read more and learn how to best treat pain in this area (remember you should see a physician to accurately diagnosis your problem).
 A fracture of the long bone behind your little toe (5th metatarsal) in particular can be very serious and resistant to healing so make sure you don’t delay your diagnosis.
 Use the links below and follow the instructions we give for treating these problems (continued after video).

 Some of the common causes of pain on the outside of your foot are listed below in order from problems close to the toe heading back toward the heel.
 Use the links to find detailed diagnosis and treatment information on each problem: